-Jarice Manson enters his second season with the Mitchell College men's soccer program in 2017-18.
+Jarice Manson enters his third season with the Mitchell College men's soccer program in 2018-19.

 Manson has a wealth of soccer experience as both a coach and a player.
 He holds a National “D” license and was 2008 Connecticut Junior Soccer Association Boys Coach of the Year.